Carver plaque and WWI War Memorial rescued from Albert Schools

 About the War Memorial Plaque

 Apart from Marmaduke Cooper, all seven of the other men are named on the War Memorial in the park and their cards are featured on the timeline.
-There are several links between the seven, they all lived very close to the Hollins Mill, at least four of them and possibly more worked at the mill before they enlisted, and they are almost certainly all linked to the United Reformed Church on Hibbert Lane and the Sunday School that was in the Albert Schools building.
+There are several links between the seven, they all lived very close to the Hollins Mill, at least four of them and possibly more worked at the mill before they enlisted, and they are almost certainly all linked to the Union Rooms Mission Church (now the regent Cinema) that was built by Thomas Carver.

 War Memorial plaque after initial cleaning

-Marmaduke's link to Marple and the Albert Schools is less clear.
+Marmaduke's link to Marple is less clear.
 He died on 25 March 1918 and the Commonwealth War Graves web site records him as being the son of Joseph and Elizabeth Cooper, of 17, Boston St., Hyde, Cheshire; and husband of Lizzie Cooper, of 5, King St., Hollingworth, Manchester.
-Research by Marple Local History Society using census records shows that in 1911 Marmaduke and Lizzie were living in Macclesfield but their daughter Olive, then aged 2, was born in Marple.
+Research by Marple Local History Society using census records shows that in 1911 Marmaduke and Lizzie were living in Macclesfield but their daughter Olive, then aged 2, was born in Marple in January 1909.
 Their elder daughter Doris, aged 4, was recorded as being born in Hollingworth.
-So the couple must have lived here for a period between about 1905 and 1911 and presumably attended the church on Hibbert Lane and / or the Sunday School.
-Marmaduke worked as an “assistant superintendent - insurance” before enlisting, so he would have collected premiums door to door.
+So the couple must have lived here for a period before and after Olive's birth and presumably attended the Union Rooms Mission Church during that time.
+Marmaduke worked as an “assistant superintendent - insurance” at the time of the 1911 census, so he would have collected premiums door to door.

 About the Carver Memorial Plaque